 Charleston Post And Courier Rocked By Allegations Of Corruption

-STATE’S LARGEST NEWSPAPER ACCUSED OF CAVING TO PRESSURE FROM POWERFUL PALMETTO POLITICIANS
+STATE’S LARGEST PAPER ACCUSED OF CAVING TO POLITICAL PRESSURE

 The largest newspaper in South Carolina stands accused of succumbing to threats and intimidation from some of the state’s most powerful politicians – refusing to publish stories, omitting key details in its coverage and helping to suppress public criticism of powerful S.C.
 House Speaker Bobby Harrell in the wake of his recent reimbursement scandal.